patricklam/plam.new-webpage/content/post/20240310-pacific-and-edmonton.md

 For Thursday I bought the cheapest ticket of the day, departing at 2135, which got me into Edmonton around midnight, at a Comfort fare, which allows standby for earlier flights.
 I managed to confirm onto the 2025 flight but was 3rd on the list for 1400 and they only let on two standbys.
+(It was -2 when I checked in at YYZ).
 Then the 2025 flight was an hour late, oops.
-I went into Toronto, warrantied [Darn Tough](https://darntough.com/) socks at MEC, and met with Bilal briefly before going back to the airport.
+With the wait between 2pm and 6pm, I took the UP Express into Toronto, warrantied [Darn Tough](https://darntough.com/) socks at MEC, and met with Bilal briefly before going back to the airport.

-In Edmonton I took the 747 bus to Century Park and stayed at an airbnb near there, before meeting Dave for lunch and then making my way to the West Edmonton Mall.
+In Edmonton I took the 747 bus to Century Park and stayed at an airbnb near there, before meeting Dave for lunch and then making my way to the West Edmonton Mall, near which I had another airbnb.

 The Edmonton International is a super big tournament (though still substantially smaller than the Quebec Open).
 We did the ne waza (groundwork)